0xAX/linux-insides/interrupts/interrupts-3.md

 asmlinkage void int3(void);
 ```

 You may note `asmlinkage` directive in definitions of these functions.
 The directive is the special specificator of the [gcc](http://en.wikipedia.org/wiki/GNU_Compiler_Collection).
 Actually for a `C` functions which are called from assembly, we need in explicit declaration of the function calling convention.
-In our case, if function maked with `asmlinkage` descriptor, then `gcc` will compile the function to retrieve parameters from stack.
+In our case, if function made with `asmlinkage` descriptor, then `gcc` will compile the function to retrieve parameters from stack.

 So, both handlers are defined in the [arch/x86/entry/entry_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/entry_64.S) assembly source code file with the `idtentry` macro: